Documentation

 whois

-client in order to keep
+client to keep ipapi.is up-to-date.

 is_abuser